Recording class#

 class pyneon.Recording(recording_dir: str | Path)#

-Container of a multi-modal recording with streams, events, and videos.
+Container of a multi-modal recording with Stream, Events, and Video

 Example Pupil Cloud recording directory structure: